soumyak-panigrahi/React-Notes/Notes/7_Effects.md

 - Post Processing of some Component.

-It can act as Post Processing Function as it is always execueted once the component is rendered or also by for separating logic based o combination of differents.
+It can act as Post Processing Function as it is always execueted once the component is rendered or also by for separating logic based on combination of different states.
 For example, in above eample we can validate the permission access in `event handler` after we retrive the data, but this first of all keep the code `dry` as we have validate in each for `userName` and `password` handler.
 And mostly Event Handler are only concerned for one state change (not always the case but recommanded), so that collection of states can be handled by using `useEffect` as shown above.